needed by local

 1. Helping to safeguard and promote the welfare of children and young people in care

-Devices issued to children and young people in care will often be funded by their Pupil Premium and our experience tells that these will typically be installed with filtering software (to prevent access to sites deemed to be inappropriate) - but won’t be monitored.
-Yet, monitoring is vital for spotting the early warning signs of a young person at risk from the range of potential safeguarding issues, especially children and young people in care who are statistically more likely to go missing, be drawn into county lines and targeted by sexual predators, than other cohorts.
+Devices issued to children and young people in care, including those distributed as part of the 'Get Help with Technology' programme from the Department for Education, are typically installed with filtering software that prevents access to specified sites deemed to be inappropriate - but won’t be monitored.
+Yet, monitoring is vital for spotting the early warning signs of a young person at risk from the range of potential safeguarding issues, especially the more vulnerable children and young people in care who are statistically more likely to be targeted by sexual predators, go missing and be drawn into county lines than other cohorts.

 As such, we partner with a number of local authorities to monitor the digital behaviour of the children and young people in their care and escalate the early warning signs of safeguarding risks, including mental health issues, cyber bullying, CSE and drug abuse.
 In this way we help children and young people in care stay safe, and support local authorities with the fulfilment of their LSCB objectives.
-Get in touch to find out more about our free trial offer.
+Arrange a call back to discuss how eSafe can enhance your safeguarding provision.

 2. Identifying safeguarding trends and behaviour patterns